octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/2_gaigWorkflowSummary/index.md

  * Developer - READ only (clone) privilege
  * Approver - READ and APPROVE privilege

-CUBE is using an approval-based commit model rather than direct commits.
+Squirrel is using an approval-based commit model rather than direct commits.
 Direct merging to master branches may only be done by an Approver (typically a Tech Lead).

 However if you have an Approval role and have to merge your own code,